Kyoto Protocol: Views on the flexibility mechanisms

-The conditions of the Kyoto Protocol consist of mandatory targets on greenhouse gas emissions for the world's leading economies.
-As provided by the United Nations Framework Convention on Climate Change, "These targets range from −8 per cent to +10 per cent of the countries' individual 1990 emissions levels with a view to reducing their overall emissions of such gases by at least 5 per cent below existing 1990 levels in the commitment period 2008 to 2012."

 China, India, Indonesia and Brazil were not required to reduce their CO2 emissions.
 The remaining signatory countries were not obliged to implement a common framework nor specific measures, but to reach an emission reduction target for which they can benefit of a secondary market for carbon credits multilaterally exchanged from each other.
 The Emissions-trading Scheme (ETS) allowed countries to host polluting industries and to buy from other countries the property of their environmental merits and virtuous patterns.

-The Kyoto Protocol's goals are challenged, however, by climate change deniers, who condemn strong scientific evidence of the human impact on climate change.
-One prominent scholar opines that these climate change deniers "arguably" breach Rousseau's notion of the social contract, which is an implicit agreement among the members of a society to coordinate efforts in the name of overall social benefit.
-The climate change denial movement hinders efforts at coming to agreements as a collective global society on climate change.

 A 2021 review considers both the institutional design and the political strategies that have affected the adoption of the Kyoto protocol.
 It concludes that the Kyoto protocol's relatively small impact on global carbon dioxide emissions reflects a number of factors, including "deliberate political strategy, unequal power, and the absence of leadership" among and within nations.
 The efforts of fossil fuel interests and conservative think tanks to spread disinformation and climate change denial have influenced public opinion and political action both within the United States and beyond it.
 The direct lobbying of fossil fuel companies and their funding of political actors have slowed political action to address climate change at regional, national, and international levels.

-Conference of the Parties

-The official meeting of all states party to the Kyoto Protocol is the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
-It is held every year; it serves as the formal meeting of UNFCCC.
-Parties to the Convention may participate in Protocol-related meetings either as parties to the Protocol or as observers.

-The first conference was held in 1995 in Berlin.
-The first Meeting of Parties of the Kyoto Protocol (CMP) was held in 2005 in conjunction with COP 11.
-The 2013 conference was held in Warsaw.
-Later COPs were held in Lima, Peru, in 2014 and in Paris, France, in 2015.
-The 2015 event, COP 21, aimed to hold the global average rise in temperature below 2 degrees Celsius.
-COP 22 was planned for Marrakesh, Morocco and COP 23 for Bonn, Germany.